-A native of Minnesota, April Kim graduated from St. Olaf College with a B.M. in piano performance with a collaborative emphasis.
-She earned a M.M. in solo and collaborative performance from the Cleveland Institute of Music and completed a D.M.A. in piano performance at the University of Missouri - Kansas City.
-Her former teachers have included Kent McWilliams, Kathryn Brown, Anita Pontremoli, and Diane Helfers Petrella.
+A native of Minnesota, Dr. Kim completed a B.M. in piano performance with a collaborative emphasis from St. Olaf College, M.M. in solo and collaborative performance from the Cleveland Institute of Music, and D.M.A. in piano performance from the University of Missouri - Kansas City.
+Her former teachers include Kent McWilliams, Kathryn Brown, Anita Pontremoli, and Diane Helfers Petrella.